What to Know About Tapeworms in Cats · Kinship

 Laura Stolfi / Stocksy

-with a new pet?
+Navigating life with a new pet?
 Head to littleKin!

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-When the flea is digested, the tapeworm eggs are freed so they can spawn and hook on to the wall of the cat’s small intestine, starting the cycle over again.
 An important thing to note is that fleas are a necessary part of the process.
 A cat won’t get tapeworms by eating tapeworm eggs directly.

-Symptoms of Tapeworms in Cats
+Symptoms of tapeworms in cats

 Cats with tapeworms may lick and groom their hind ends excessively.
-That area likely needs a little extra attention; there are worms crawling out of their butts after all.
+That area likely needs a little extra attention — after all, worms are crawling out of their butts.
 Some cats may scoot their butts on the ground.
 The main clue that a cat has tapeworms is seeing the proglottids directly.
-The tiny, rice-like segments can be found near the cat’s anus or on the cat’s feces.
-Despite the disturbing visuals, cats with tapeworms typically feel fine and will have normal energy and appetite levels.

-Diagnosing Tapeworms in Cats
+Diagnosing tapeworms in cats

 The most common (and most reliable) way to diagnose tapeworms in cats is by directly watching the little buggers crawl around a cat’s butt or poop.
 A fecal exam is less reliable than direct observation, but it may be recommended to rule out other intestinal parasites.

-Treating Tapeworms in Cats
+Treating tapeworms in cats

-Treating tapeworms in a cat requires deworming with specific products that are effective against tapeworms, which means a trip to a veterinarian.
+Treating tapeworms in a cat requires deworming with specific products, which means a trip to a veterinarian.
 Not all dewormers will do the job.
 Deworming is essential to kill the tapeworms, but it’s not the only step.
 Deworming must be combined with flea control to be effective long-term.
+This includes treating all pets in the household with flea medications, and then ridding the environment of them by washing bedding and vacuuming regularly.
+All steps should be performed at the same time and repeated regularly to catch all life stages of the fleas.

-Risks of Tapeworms to People and Pets in Households
+Risks of tapeworms to people and pets in households

 Cats can also get a different species of tapeworm called Taenia.
 Taenia species are transmitted by eating infected rodents.
 The life cycle for this tapeworm is a little different.
 Instead of a flea eating tapeworm-infected feces, a rodent ingests them.
 The eggs develop into larvae and travel to the rodent’s liver, where they develop in cysts.
 After a cat catches the infected rodent and has a nice meal, the tapeworm larvae mature into adult tapeworms in the cat’s intestines.